-What do you get when you combine a week-long party in the snow, ski races and snowmobiles, crazy slednecks, lots of adrenaline, an insanely good time, and pretty much the antithesis of Burning Man?
-Arctic Man, that’s what.
+What do you get when you combine a week-long party in the snow, ski races and snowmobiles, crazy slednecks, lots of adrenaline, an insanely good time.
 The remote area of the Hoodoo Mountains in Alaska, USA literally turns into a city during the week-long event, filled with as many as 13,0000 people.

 The highlight of the entire event is the race, recognized as one of the World’s Toughest Downhill Ski Races.
 It starts at a ridiculous elevation of 5,800 feet high then drops 1,700 feet in under 2 miles, where skiers are then joined by their snowmobiling partner.

 Go fast or you go home is the motto here, and the excitement that surrounds the races is so palpable you better be sure you’re holding a drink.
 The participants aren’t just in it for the fun; there’s some cool cash (to the tune of thousands of dollars) that await the winners; which makes it attract pro athletes and even Olympians.